stoplightio/docs/articles/testing/continuous-integration.md

 ## Contract Testing

-Contract testing is when Prism acts as a gateway between the client and a target upstream server.
+Contract testing is when Prism acts as a proxy between the client and a target upstream server.
 When Prism receives a request, it forwards it to the upstream server and validates that the server response conforms to the provided OpenAPI specification.
 This form of testing is useful for: